From the Quantum Breakdown Model to the Lattice Gauge Theory: Quantum breakdown model

 This set signifies that the fermions on $2q$ orbitals of the first site are entirely decoupled from the rest of the system.
 These $2q$ conserved quantities at the first site directly stem from taking the OBC.

 The second set comprises on-site conserved quantities as:

 where the site index $m = 2,\dots,M$ and orbital index $i = 2,\dots,2q$.
-These on-site conserved quantities indicate that the $\hat f_{m,i>1}$ fermions at the $m$-th site are subject to simultaneous annihilation and creation.
+These on-site conserved quantities indicate that the $\hat f_{m,i>1}$ fermions at the $m$th site are subject to simultaneous annihilation and creation, revealing the conservation of the population imbalance between $f$-fermion orbitals with orbital indices $i>1$.
 This behavior aligns directly with the breakdown interaction in Eq.~\eqref{eq:f_breakdown}.

 The third set of conserved quantities is also local, but intriguingly not on-site, which is given by:

 where $m = 1,\dots,M$.
 These conserved quantities describe the interactions between the first fermion $\hat f_{m,1}$ at each site and the other fermions.
 We impose the coefficients $\eta_m = 1-\delta_{m,M}$ and $\tilde\eta_m = 1-\delta_{m,1}$ such that these conserved quantities are compatible with the OBC.